tekviziondev/aws-projects/README.md

   </tr>
 </table>

-Configure the Parameters and their Values in Lambda function's configuration section.
+Configure the Parameters and their Values in Lambda function's configuration section as mentioned in the below image.

 <img width="931" alt="image" src="https://user-images.githubusercontent.com/88785130/207535457-0f207e49-87e5-43e9-a6eb-4da8e0147fdf.png">